FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Your pup or dog is at risk of catching whipworms if he eats something that's been in contact with contaminated soil or feces, or the soil/feces themselves.

-To treat a case of whipworms effectively, the right medication needs to be given, and then repeated at specific intervals (usually over a period of months) in order to get rid of all the worms who are at different stages of development.
+To treat a case of whipworms effectively the right medication needs to be given and then repeated at specific intervals (usually over a period of months).
+Over time this will kill all the worms who are at different stages of development at any specific moment.

-A monthly heartworm preventative which also protects against whipworms can help keep your puppy/dog safe.
+A monthly heartworm preventative which also protects against whipworms can help keep your puppy or dog protected and safe.

 Hookworms are another of the most common types of dog worms, and are found all across the US.